toolleeo/awesome-cli-apps-in-a-csv/README.md

 * [Bombadillo](https://bombadillo.colorfield.space/) - A non-web browser, designed for a growing list of protocols operating outside of the web.
 Currently supports Gemini, Finger and Gopher.
 * [browsh](https://www.brow.sh/) - It renders anything that a modern browser can; HTML5, CSS3, JS, video and even WebGL.
 Its main purpose is to be run on a remote server and accessed via SSH/Mosh or the in-browser HTML service in order to significantly reduce bandwidth and thus both increase browsing speeds and decrease bandwidth costs.
 * [carbonyl](https://github.com/fathyb/carbonyl) - Chromium running inside your terminal.
+* [Chawan](https://sr.ht/~bptato/chawan/) - A text-mode web browser.
+It displays websites in your terminal and allows you to navigate on them.
+It can also be used as a terminal pager.
 * [cli-arxiv](https://github.com/knguyenanhoa/cli-arxiv) - CLI tool for exploring arXiv.
 * [Elinks](http://elinks.cz/) - "Advanced and well-established feature-rich text mode web browser"; started as a fork of `Links`; it supports background download with queueing, some support from CSS, text box editing in external text editor.
 * [gplaces](https://github.com/dimkr/gplaces) - Simple but powerful terminal Gemini client.